Personality psychologists have divided human personality into five main dimensions. These core dimensions are:

 The scientists suggest that organizations must focus more on harnessing the aptitudes of conscientious workers.
 Their analysis shows that they are motivated by predictability, status, and acceptance.
 To maximize their potential, the companies must focus on creating organizational frameworks that assist these individuals in maximizing their potential.

 They concluded that the pervasive occupational effects of conscientious personality traits are rare.
 The researchers made a conclusion based on centuries of research and a wide range of findings.
-They also emphasized that it is a capital resource, and every organizational, societal decision-maker and individual must take full advantage of it.
+They also emphasized that it is a capital resource, and every organizational, societal decision-maker, and the individual must take full advantage of it.